szilard/benchm-ml/README.md

-The main contraint is RAM (a given algo/implementation can crash if running out of memory), but some of the algos/implementations can work in a distributed setting (although the largest dataset in this study *n* = 10M is less than 1GB, so scaling out to multiple machines should not be necessary and is not the target of this current study).
+The main contraint is RAM (a given algo/implementation can crash if running out of memory), but some of the algos/implementations can work in a distributed setting (although the largest dataset in this study *n* = 10M is less than 1GB, so scaling out to multiple machines should not be necessary and is not the focus of this current study).
 Speed is determined by computational complexity but also if the algo/implementation can use multiple processor cores.
 Accuracy is measured by AUC.
 The interpretability of models is not of concern in this project.